 The DJAA encourages members and non-members to send through suggestions to firstname.lastname@example.org and where possible have a completed proposal ready to implement.

 Is the DJAA open to Master of Ceremonies and Club DJs?

-Not as yet.
-It is the intention of the DJAA to amended the Constitution to allow for Master of Ceremonies and Club DJs to become Members of the DJAA.
-Once some hurdles have been overcome in obtaining a definitive ruling on requirements to allow acceptance of New Zealand Members, this change to the Constitution will be progressed.
+Yes.
+In December 2017, the Members of the DJAA voted to amend the Constitution to allow for Master of Ceremonies and Club DJs to become Members of the DJAA.

 Can New Zealand DJs & MCs join?

 Yes.
 In December 2017, the members of the DJAA voted to enact changes to the Constitution to allow New Zealand DJs and MCs to join the DJAA.